Carina-P/Skiers-Destinations/README.md

     ![Implementation of heading with carousel](wireframes/heading.jpg)
 - **Map** with with markers on popular skiing resorts.
 ![Implementation of map](wireframes/map.jpg)
+- Ski resort for the map with "static information as lat and long position" is for convenience, when adding more resorts, saved in a file: [resorts.json](https://github.com/Carina-P/Skiers-Destinations/tree/master/assets/data), from which information is fetched into map.
 - **Skiing-resort information** matching the marker user has **choosen in map**:
     - **Short information** about resort, as altitudes, slopes and pists, **in InfoWindow** in the map beside resorts marker.
 This information stays on screen as long as user do not close it.
     ![Implementation of infoWindows in map](wireframes/info-window.jpg)
-    - **More information** as short information about resort, snow report and wheather forecast in **larger information box**.
+    - **More information** as short information about resort, snow report and wheather forecast in **larger information window**.
 This information is changed every time user clicks on other resort.
 On devices with larger width the information is shown beside the map.
 With smaller widths the information is shown below map.